Skip to main content

 • Card expired

-These are payment failures, not gateway failures.
-The card would be declined on any provider.
+These are payment failures, not gateway failures — the card would be declined on any provider.

 Configuration Strategies